wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/5-questionnaire.md

 ## Task 1: Customize existing components and add new components in a solution

-In this task, you will re-use the existing solution that you created in Lab1 and add a few components that will be customized to reflect the new question on the portal
+In this task, you will reuse the existing solution that you created in Lab 1 and add a few components that will be customized to reflect the new question on the portal

 1. Navigate to the solution you created in Lab1 called **MVM in a Day** and click on **+Add Existing** and select **Table**.